ahmedsamir9/MovieAppKotlin/README.md

 # Movies Land App
-* sample movie app that show movies and actors
+* sample movie app (single activity app) that show movies and actors
 * main purpose for building this project is to achieve Single source of truth(SSOT) principle  and handle all states for every screen
 ## Used Tools 🛠 :
 * hilt for di
 * kotlin Coroutine and flows for (threading and backgroud)